mstocco/mariostoc.co/content/traininglog/20211024-ironman2022-44weeksout.md

 ### NOTES
 Total Time: **43 Minutes** &nbsp; Distance: **7 km**

-The same weather system that canceled IRONMAN Sacramento is sitting just off the coast and is bringing high winds to Vancouver Island today.
-I caught the start of a downpour with 15 minutes to go on today's run.
+The same weather system that canceled IRONMAN Sacramento is sitting just off the coast and is bringing high winds to the Island.

 Today's route was a lap of Swan Lake;  the trail was in good condition; mostly dry and the fallen leaves haven't broken down (yet).
-By the time I got around the lake, I had some extra time on the clock; instead of continuing on the trail, I did the remainder of the run in my neighbourhood.
+By the time I got around the lake, the rain started.
+With extra time on the clock, I did the remainder of the run in my neighbourhood.

 Vasts and adductors are a bit lit up (both legs) likely from the ride [yesterday](ironman2022-45weeksout?sat).